hector918/rc_test_part_1/ReadMe.md

 Visit http://localhost:3001/users to view all users.\
 Visit http://localhost:3001/movies to view all movies.

-React Application
+## React Application

-In the React app (accessible at http://localhost:3000), you'll see a simple interface with seven movie titles.
+The React app (accessible at http://localhost:3000), you'll see a simple interface with seven movie titles.
 You can search for these movies by typing their titles into the input box.
 For example, typing "The Matrix" will display "The Matrix" and its release date.

-SQL Injection Demonstration
+## SQL Injection Demonstration

 A sample SQL injection code is provided for demonstration:

 ```